 ARTICLE IX.
 Indemnification of Directors, Officers, Committee Members and Employees

 - Insurance.
-The Association may purchase and maintain insurance on behalf of any person who is or was an officer, committee member or employee of the Association against any liability asserted against the person and incurred by such person or on such person’s behalf in any capacity as an officer, committee member or employee of the Association whether or not the Association would have to indemnify against such liability under the provisions of this by-law.
+The Association may purchase and maintain insurance on behalf of any person who is or was a director, officer, committee member or employee of the Association against any liability asserted against the person and incurred by such person or on such person’s behalf in any capacity as a director, officer, committee member or employee of the Association whether or not the Association would have to indemnify against such liability under the provisions of this by-law.